master-q/masterq-docs/presentations/20170807_riken_aics/20170807_riken_aics.md

 # Started on the experience at Ricoh
 ![background](img/ricoh_mfp.png)

-* I worked at Ricoh to develop embedded devices.
+* I worked at Ricoh Company, Ltd. to develop embedded devices.
 * The device is a Multi Function Printer, which is based on NetBSD OS.
 * My team doesn't only create device drivers,
 * but also add original functions into the OS core.